International Driving Permit in United Kingdom

 What are the parking costs in major UK cities?

-Parking costs vary. in central London, it can be as high as £10 per hour, while in smaller cities like Cardiff, it's around £2 per hour.
+Parking costs vary.
+In central London, it can be as high as £10 per hour, while in smaller cities like Cardiff, it's around £2 per hour.

 How can I reduce my car insurance premiums in the UK?